|

 to that a semi-clever premise about the U.S. Navy battleship Missouri, a

-band of terrorists led by a crazed Tommy Lee Jones, and abundances of
+band of terrorists led by a crazed Tommy Lee Jones, and an abundance of

-good ol' macho fun including both missiles and silicone breasts, Davis
+good ol' macho fun including both missiles and silicone breasts, and Davis

 had found a winning formula for a box-office success.
 Seen in